Pharmacia and Upjohn vs. Albayda

 Precedents Cited

 - Ignacio v.
-Coca-Cola Bottlers Phils., Inc. — Cited to emphasize that factual findings of the NLRC affirming the Labor Arbiter are entitled to great weight and respect when supported by substantial evidence.
+Coca-Cola Bottlers Phils., Inc. — Cited for the principle that factual findings of the NLRC affirming the LA are accorded respect if not finality when supported by substantial evidence.

 - Mercury Drug Corporation v.
-Domingo — Cited for the principle that personal inconvenience is not a valid reason to disobey a transfer order.
+Domingo — Cited for the rule that personal inconvenience or hardship is not a valid reason to disobey a lawful transfer order.

 Provisions